bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Adam Jonas: 00:36:52

 Yeah, it does sound like we're getting pretty close to delivering some of this stuff.
-So yeah, thanks to El and Oli for coming in.
+So yeah, thanks to Elle and Oli for coming in.
 And we don't get them in the office very often, so it was nice to have them.
 Cool, see you next time.